Indigenous legend: the spirit of the eternal fire and the pact of the ancestors

 🌑 The time when night reigned

-Long ago, before the seasons began, the Earth lived in eternal cold.
-People trembled under the moon, seeking warmth in their dreams.
+A long time ago, before the birth of the seasons, the Earth lived in eternal cold.
+Men shivered under the moon, seeking warmth in their dreams.

-Only one spirit kept the flame of life alive: the Spirit of Fire, whose hair was red like the dawn and whose voice roared like the mountain.
+Only one spirit guarded the flame of life: the Spirit of Fire, whose hair was red like the dawn and whose voice rumbled like the mountain.

 🔥 The sacred gift of fire

-He taught them to strike the stone, to feed the flames, and to respect them.
+He taught them to strike stone, to feed the flames, and to respect them.

 "This fire does not belong to you.
 It is a sacred breath.
-If you use it to destroy, I will withdraw into the heart of the Earth."
+If you use it to destroy, I will retreat into the heart of the Earth."

-The humans made promises.
-They swore an oath before the wind, the river, and the moon.
+Humans promised.
+They swore before the wind, the river, and the moon.

-They set fire to the forests, burned the tipis of enemy clans, forgetting that each flame was a living spirit.
+They set forests ablaze, burned the tipis of enemy clans, forgetting that each flame was a living spirit.

-The embers died out, the nights became icy, and the animals hid in their dens.
+The embers died, the nights became freezing, and animals hid in their dens.

 The elders prayed for seven days and seven nights.

-Finally, an elderly woman, pure of heart, walked alone in the mountains.
-There, in a crystal cavern, she found the last fire, guarded by the Spirit itself.
+Finally, an old woman with a pure heart walked alone into the mountains.
+There, in a crystal cave, she found the last fire, guarded by the Spirit itself.

-The woman knelt down.
-She asked for forgiveness on behalf of all the living.
+The woman knelt.
+She asked for forgiveness on behalf of all living beings.

-Then the Spirit of Fire placed an ember in his hands and said:
+Then, the Spirit of Fire placed an ember in her hands and said:

-"As long as a single heart keeps the light of gratitude alive, the fire will live.
-But if they forget again, the world will plunge back into cold."
+"As long as a single heart keeps the light of gratitude, the fire will live.
+But if they forget again, the world will plunge back into the cold."

 She brought the flame back to the village, where the elders lit a great sacred fire.